 We are still far from the underwater domed cities shown in science fiction stories.
-More practically, we could giant floating ocean platforms with communities of people living in the massive pocket of air beneath them.
+More practically, we could construct giant floating ocean platforms with communities of people living in the massive pocket of air beneath them.
 We already have massive cruise ships where people permanently live aboard.
-The ocean platforms I’m talking about will be so large that they will have false beaches on the outer edges.
+The sea platforms I’m talking about will be so large that they will have false beaches on the outer edges.
 They will effectively be floating islands.

 Since the advent of skyscrapers, air travel, and space exploration, humans have already begun to explore the air.
 Much has already been written about the possibilities for human expansion into the air.

-We can build bigger and better space stations, and perhaps colonize other planets.
+We can build bigger and better space stations and perhaps colonize other planets.
 Maybe we can send our waste to the moon, and bring back precious rare earth metals.

 As the human population grows exponentially, it becomes increasingly important to explore the uninhabited frontiers around us.
 Everybody lives for different reasons.
 There are those among us who live for bravery and glory.
 They have fire in their hearts.
 They are our explorers, marine scientists, and astronauts.
-They are the common people who work dangerous jobs on the frontiers, mining the earth, sailing the seas, and flying.
+They are the ordinary people who work dangerous jobs on the frontiers, mining the earth, sailing the seas, and flying.
 They are those with the same adventurous spirit as the famed land explorers of the past thousand years.